 Here are a few things to consider as you prepare your offer when buying in a seller's market:

 - Price: The exact dollar figure isn't always the most important factor, but don't offer less than the list price.
 You may need to offer more than the amount the seller is asking.

 - Earnest money deposit: Your earnest money deposit is the amount of money you submit with your offer.
 A larger earnest money deposit might look attractive to a seller weighing multiple offers.
 Ask your agent for advice on the deposit, then consider doubling or tripling that amount.
 You're going to pay it anyway at closing.

 - Don't request favors: This is not the time to ask the seller to give you the refrigerator or washer and dryer, part with fixtures, or paint the front door.

 - Delay buyer possession: If it's customary for the seller to move at closing, consider giving them a few extra days to move.
 The seller may look more kindly upon an offer that lets them move at their leisure.

 Ask Your Agent to Call the Listing Agent for Tips

 Listing agents are often very busy.
-If your agent can save the listing agent some time by preparing the offer correctly, the listing agent might be more inclined to recommend your offer over an offer from another agent who did not complete the offer the way the seller expects.
+If your agent can save the listing agent some time by preparing the offer correctly, the listing agent might be more inclined to recommend your offer over one from another agent who did not complete the offer the way the seller expects.

 In this situation, it's better for the buyer's agent to revise the offer.
 During the time it would take the listing agent to prepare a counter, send the counteroffer for a signature, and then deliver it to the buyer's agent, another full-price offer could arrive.
 If you want to be the first offer, the best offer, and the only offer the seller will accept, your bid needs to match the seller's expectations.

 Your buyer's agent can find out what the seller wants by calling the listing agent or by reading the verbiage and instructions in the multiple listings service (MLS), which often has more information than what's available to you in the public buyer's listing.